-Key takeaways from this policy

-This page outlines key components of Humana's compliance program and what your organization's compliance program must include.
+Key takeaways from this policy This page outlines key components of Humana's compliance program and what your organization's compliance program must include.
 Clarifications and examples are on subsequent pages in sections with the same names as listed here in green.
 This policy is aligned with Humana's internal, Corporate Compliance Plan.
-Both incorporate the seven elements of an effective compliance program outlined by CMS.

-- This commitment includes having policies and procedures incorporating these elements outlined in this policy, all applicable federal and state regulations and actions needed to address them and compliance expectations embodied in the standards of conduct. - Your organization must share this commitment to support Medicare and/or Medicaid plans administered by Humana.

-Section I - Framework

-Element I: Written Policies, Procedures and Standards of Conduct

-- Compliance policies - Standards of conduct

-The above must be formally documented, reviewed annually and revised/approved as needed.
+Both incorporate the seven elements of an effective compliance program outlined by CMS. - This commitment includes having policies and procedures incorporating these elements outlined in this policy, all applicable federal and state regulations and actions needed to address them and compliance expectations embodied in the standards of conduct. - · Your organization must share this commitment to support Medicare and/or Medicaid plans administered by Humana.
+Section I - Framework Element I: Written Policies, Procedures and Standards of Conduct Compliance policies and Standards of conduct The above must be formally documented, reviewed annually and revised/approved as needed.
 They must be distributed to educate employees, contractors and subcontractors to assure sufficient performance and oversight of administrative functions and/or provided healthcare services in support of Humana's Medicare and/or Medicaid products.
-They may include or reference other documents that outline protocols for relationships with downstream entities Supporting policies and procedures must also be in place and adhere to the above review and approval timeframe.

-- All must be retained for at least 10 years.
+They may include or reference other documents that outline protocols for relationships with downstream entities.
+Supporting policies and procedures must also be in place and adhere to the above review and approval timeframe. - All must be retained for at least 10 years.

-Element II: Compliance Officer, Compliance Committee and High-level Oversight

-• Designated resources to fulfill compliance obligations.
+Element II: Compliance Officer, Compliance Committee and High-level Oversight · Designated resources to fulfill compliance obligations.
 Responsible individual(s) must be adequately qualified, educated and trained to perform compliance functions.

-Section II - Communication

-Element III: Effective Training and Education

-- Content covered must include compliance policies, addressing fraud, waste and abuse, and, where applicable, Medicaid-related subject matter. - Education must be formally tracked and conducted annually. - An organization's policy(ies) and procedure(s) must designate the audience for training, training topics, the frequency of education and how the training is tracked and records are retained. - Completion timeframe requirements depend on the topics and are detailed in the full section on Page 6.
+Section II - Communication Element III: Effective Training and Education - · Must be conducted annually and be formally tracked. - Content covered must include compliance policies, standards of conduct, addressing fraud, waste and abuse, and, when applicable, Medicaid-related subject matter. - An organization's policy(ies) and procedure(s) must designate the audience for training, training topics, the frequency of education and how the training is tracked and records are retained. - Completion timeframe requirements depend on the topics and are detailed in the full section on Page 6.
+Government contracts and/or government regulations outline additional, related requirements for third parties performing certain functions in support of a Medicaid and/or Medicare-Medicaid Duals plan.
+Humana separately notifies impacted third parties on how to comply.